 NORTH CENTRAL WASHINGTON CRISIS LINE

-Protocall operates the 24/7/365 regional crisis line for Chelan, Douglas and Grant Counties.
+Protocall operates the 24/7/365 regional crisis line for Chelan, Douglas, Grant and Okanogan Counties.
 For all callers, the crisis hotline will triage, screen, and conduct an assessment of needs and intervention preferences; and as indicated, will offer resolution-focused telephonic crisis support, support caller use of his/her crisis plan, coordinate with caller’s lead local treatment providers, and facilitate linkage to timely and appropriate interventions and resources such as the youth and adult mobile crisis interventions and the designated crisis responders as described below).
-Any individual in Chelan, Douglas or Grant County may use the regional crisis line (800-852-2923) for a behavioral health crisis.
+Any individual in Chelan, Douglas, Grant and Okanogan Counties may use the regional crisis line (800-852-2923) for a behavioral health crisis.
 Click here for information for Individuals and Families.

 Chelan and Douglas Counties

 Individuals can call to speak to a counselor 24 hours a day, every day using the regional crisis line at 800-852-2923.

 Renew: Grant Behavioral Health & Wellness provides community-based crisis services.

 Individuals can call to speak to a counselor 24 hours a day, every day using the regional crisis line at 800-852-2923